RegardsOss/RegardsOss.github.io/REGARDS-docs/regards-framework/starters/gson-starter.md

 # 3\.
 How to

+## 3.1\.
+How to use dependency injection in a type adapter

+If you annotate your custom type adapter with **GsonTypeAdapterBean** annotation, you will be able to use Spring dependency injection in your type adapter.

-## 3.1.
+## 3.2\.
 How to register a custom factory

 - With **GsonTypeAdapterFactory** annotation